Tile Roofs: the 3 damaging factors of the sun, wind and rain

 Photo of degraded paper underlayment and degraded plywood under a tile roof

-What's the cost of a tile Reroof?
+What's the cost of a Reroof?

 Depending on the sq.ft. of a home’s roof a reroof can be anywhere from $7k to $25k+.
 For example, a 1,000 sq.ft. home would be on the lower cost end as the sq.ft. of the home is so small.
 A single story home that is 4,000 sq.ft. may cost upwards of $25k.